robashton/blog/input/pages/Evented Github Adventure - Temporal queries, who doesn't trust their hardware/content.markdown

     { count: 1504 }

 Voila, that's a temporal query that just works - and it's pretty easy too.
-Now we have this, perhaps we can look at combining this data we have to work out how paranoia works out across different language developers...
+Now we have this, perhaps we can look at combining this data we have to work out how this strange use of git plays out across different language developers.